syncfusion-content/maui-docs/MAUI/TextInputLayout/Migration.md

 documentation: ug
 ---

-# Migrating from Xamarin TextInputLayout to .NET MAUI TextInputLayout
+# Migrating from Xamarin TextInputLayout to .NET MAUI TextInputLayout.

 To migrate easier from Xamarin SfTextInputLayout to [.NET MAUI SfTextInputLayout](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfTextInputLayout.html), we kept most of the APIs from Xamarin SfTextInputLayout in MAUI SfTextInputLayout.
 However, to maintain the consistency of API naming in MAUI SfTextInputLayout, we renamed some of the APIs.
-The APIs changed in MAUI SfTextInputLayout from Xamarin SfTextInputLayout are detailed as follows:
+The APIs changed in MAUI SfTextInputLayout from Xamarin SfTextInputLayout as detailed in the following:

 ## Namespaces